 Community is the core of Bennington College, and the residential experience is one of the most important elements of your student’s time here.
-First year students will be paired up and assigned double rooms in our houses.
+First year students will be paired up and assigned double or triple rooms in our houses.
 Each house has a mix of class years so that incoming students connect and develop relationships with each other and with students who can mentor and guide them.
 Two returning students act as House Chairs for each house; among other things, they coordinate weekly gatherings in order to build community and promote communication among housemates.

 Please be aware that per Vermont State law and College policy, your student needs to meet certain health-related requirements before they arrive at Bennington College.
 In order to occupy campus housing or register for classes, students must provide one of the following: immunization records, other proof of immunity, or a signed medical or religious exemption form.
 In addition, they must submit a health history, undergo a physical examination, have a tuberculosis screening, and complete a consent for treatment.
 This information will not be used to exclude students but to plan for their care, and will be kept entirely confidential.